nspranav/Ukbiobank_ADHD/notes.md

 # Model with 2 FC layers
 - Did not improve the MAE. ref: [5393704](out5393704.out)

 # Try the same model with all the samples
+- Was able to reduce the error to 2.5 without overfitting.
+Ref: [5415909](out5415909.out).
+Line 40 epoch 37.

+# Different learning rates for CONV layers and FC layers
+- The minimum error reached before overfitting was 3 epoch 25 of [5416056](out5416056.out)
+### 1. Adding dropout to the First conv layer : Job []
+    - No change from the model without dropout.
+    - Only 12000 samples were used

+### 2. Adding droput to only 2nd layer: Job [5418772](out5418772.out)

 # Learning rate scheduling